chetaldrich/chetaldrich.com/content/blog/thumbs.md

 draft: false
 ---

 Imagine for a moment that you're listening to Pandora and you thumb a track.
 What happens then?
 Obviously, there's the secret sauce that Pandora uses to get you that next song.
-Because the [#nextsongmatters](https://www.youtube.com/watch?v=lngTK6E9VsI).
 However, there's another service provided by Pandora that uses those thumbs as a part of a platform from which they can speak with you, the listener.

 Appropriately, the platform is called [AMP](http://amp.pandora.com), and I got a chance to work on it this summer as a Software Engineer Intern.